Instructor: Tarek Saab

 Purpose: Develop your problem-solving skills and allow for self-assessment of your knowledge.

-In-class group quizzes.
+In-class quizzes.
 We will have an in-class quiz roughly every two weeks.
 The format will be similar to the formal problem sets in that you will initially work individually and submit your own responses, then you will convene with your group to discuss your solutions and arrive at a single agreed upon solution for the group.

 Purpose: To keep everyone on track in learning the basic concepts and ensure that you have the necessary background to carry out the project and other class activities.